Handspun Tapestry Yarn

 Handspun Rug Yarn

 In this section of my shop are my thickest and heaviest yarns.
 Spun from Lincoln Longwool and other coarser fleeces, some natural dyed with plants while others are undyed.
 If you want to read more about some of these listings and the process, please look at my blog entry on rug yarn.
-All these yarns are bulky, tough, and hard wearing.
+Some of these yarns are bulky, tough, and hard wearing.
 They could be used in floor rugs, wall art, cushion covers, or macrame.
 Some are softer with texture and locks.
 Please check out each individual listing becuase I have now combined my 'rug' section with my 'tapestry' section since I realised people wanted to use rug yarns in tapestry and vice-versa!

 Vintage Prints - Greetings Cards